solr-express/solr-express/README.md

 TODO: Example

 ### 6. Fail fast
-Allows throws exceptions in some cases and make unit tests more easy to be created.
+Allows throws exceptions in some cases and make unit tests easier to be created.

 TODO: How desactive
 TODO: Example